 The Cecil Award is being awarded to Ricky in recognition of his global advocacy against trophy hunting.
 Gervais has been vociferous in his opposition to this cruel blood sport for many years.

-Three years ago, he led the global outcry against the brutal, illegal killing by an American trophy hunter of Cecil, a majestic, iconic male lion.
+Three years ago, he led the global outcry against the brutal killing by an American trophy hunter of Cecil, a majestic, iconic male lion.

 By speaking out in the media and to his millions of fans on social media, Gervais raised tremendous global consciousness and outrage against horrific trophy hunting.
 He continues to lead this fight, passionately lending his voice to imperiled wildlife killed for trophies and bragging rights.

 Gervais recently summed up his animal advocacy when he said, “I speak for animals because they don’t have a voice.”
 He has used his voice to speak out against the most egregious animal abuse and cruelty around the world and has generously supported the animal protection work of Humane Society International for many years.
 He is also a staunch advocate for dog adoption, and has helped raise international awareness of other critical issues including the fur trade, cosmetic animal testing, the international dog meat trade, animals in entertainment, bullfighting and trophy hunting.

 “When I think of those who have effectively used their platform to speak out on behalf of animals, Ricky Gervais is at the top of the list,” says Kitty Block acting president and CEO of HSUS.
 “He doesn’t shy away from calling out cruelty in its most entrenched forms, and I cannot think of a better example of this than after the killing of Cecil.”

 Regarding the award, Gervais said, “I am honored to be recognized by Humane Society International and the Humane Society of the United States and stand by their fight to protect all animals.
 Animals should never suffer, especially at the hands of a trophy hunter.”